 - Apply the mask with your figure tips or a small spoon

 - Leave it on for 15-30 minutes, then rinse with cool-warm water.

-Step Six: Apply a Toner
+Step Six: Tone

 A toner is used to close your pores.
 It’s important to use an alcohol free toner, so that it doesn’t dry out your skin.
 In my opinion, the very best toner is Thayer’s Witch Hazel toner.
 Aside from closing your pores, witch hazel, a natural astringent, is used to fight acne, soothe burns, decrease the appearance of varicose veins and bruises…and this list goes on.

 Or, Make Your Own Toner: mix 1 part Apple Cider Vinegar, with 2 parts Water (e.g. 1 tbsp ACV to 2 tbsp Water.)
 Definitely an effective and economical solution!
 Apply either toner to a cotton pad and smooth over your face.